JiasenZheng/Marker_Assembling_Robot/README.md

     ```shell
     python3 hsv_slider.py
     ```
-    3. A window of original image and a window of HSV image with silde bars will show up
+    3. A window of original image and a window of HSV image with slide bars will show up
-    4. Test with HSV slide bars to find an appropraite range
+    4. Test with HSV slide bars to find an appropriate range
 * `vision.py` A python script to detect contours and return list of hue values
     1. For testing purpose, an image can be loaded by setting the path to `image = cv.imread()`
     2. Run the python script in a terminal: